Belarus presidential election: Who’s taking on Lukashenko, does it matter?

 The president, who has not engaged with an election campaign this run, told factory workers last week, “To be honest I don’t follow it.
 I simply don’t have time for it.”

 But after the last election in 2020, when the leader was declared the winner despite reports of a groundswell of popular anger against him, mass protests erupted.
-The opposition and the West claimed his win was fraudulent and stolen from the candidate Sviatlana Tsikhanouskaya, who was forced to flee the country.
+The opposition and the West claimed his win was fraudulent and stolen from the leading candidate, Sviatlana Tsikhanouskaya, who was forced to flee the country.

-Now, with his political opponents either jailed or exiled, his success on Sunday is widely believed to be all but guaranteed.
+Now, with his political opponents either jailed or exiled, Lukashenko’s success on Sunday is widely believed to be all but guaranteed.

 The election was initially planned for August but was moved to deep winter.
-There was a reason, Belarusian political analyst Valery Karbalevich suggested to The Associated Press: “There won’t be mass protests in freezing January.”
+There was a reason, Belarusian political analyst Valery Karbalevich suggested to The Associated Press news agency: “There won’t be mass protests in freezing January.”

 Here’s what you need to know about the election: